NadzeyaAudzeichuk/surfs-up/README.md

 # Surfs-Up
-Weather analysis using SQLite, SQLAlchemy
+Weather analysis using SQLite and SQLAlchemy.

 # Overview